benkersten/confluence2markdown/README.md

 # confluence2markdown
 Python 3.x tool converting Confluence html to Markdown.
 Primarily, it uses Github flavored Markdown, but also adds some stuff that is used on stackoverflow.
 Focusses on code-blocks, tables, lists, images.
 Might miss some other advanced html tags.
+See details below.
+Designed for Confluence 5.8.2.

 # Requirements
 You need